 Shiihi, Solomon; Okafor, U G.; Ekeocha, Z; Byrn, S; and Clase, K, "Improving the Outcome of GMP Inspections by Improving Proficiency of Inspectors through Consistent GMP Trainings" (2021).
-BIRS Africa Technical Reports.
+BIRS Africa Technical Report Papers.
 Paper 6.

 Tech Report Number